OpenChannelSSD/liblightnvm/doc/src/c.rst

  C API
 =======

-API to interact with an Open-Channel SSD from user-space.
+C API to interact with an Open-Channel SSDs from user space.

 .. toctree::